ogaroh/news_app/README.md

 A Flutter project that implements a simple application.

 ## Provides a showcase app for:
-- Clean architecture in Flutter
+- Clean architecture in Flutter (Data - Domain - Presentation pattern)
 - Calling an API
 - Authenticating an API
 - Github Pipeline/Action